Macerated Cherry Nutella Pop Tarts are pretty much everything you want in a dessert: flaky pastry, creamy chocolate and a boozy fruit filling!

 - 9 tablespoons Nutella

-- 1 egg, lightly beaten with 1 tablespoon water
+- 1 large egg, lightly beaten with 1 tablespoon water

 - Place the cherries, Grand Marnier and sugar into a small bowl and stir.
 Cover and place in the refrigerator for 1 hour, stirring periodically.